 I cannot afford my buy now pay later payment

-Contact your creditor to find out how they can help.
+Contact the people you owe to find out how they can help.

 Buy now, pay later help and debt advice